UltraCart/rest_api_v2_sdk_javascript/docs/OrderApi.md

 var apiInstance = new UltraCartRestApiV2.OrderApi();

-var orderByTokenQuery = new UltraCartRestApiV2.OrderByTokenQuery(); // OrderByTokenQuery | Order by token query
+var order_by_token_query = new UltraCartRestApiV2.OrderByTokenQuery(); // OrderByTokenQuery | Order by token query

 var opts = {
-  'expand': "expand_example" // String | The object expansion to perform on the result.
+  '_expand': "_expand_example" // String | The object expansion to perform on the result.
 See documentation for examples };

 var callback = function(error, data, response) {